Galactic-Infrastructure/galackboard/README.md

   If this is a shared machine, you can change the user the blackboard runs as by editing `/etc/systemd/system/codex@.service` and `/etc/systemd/system/codex-batch.service` so the file can be owned by root.
-* Letting users upload files to the drive folders requires Google Picker credentials.
+* Letting users upload files to the drive folders from the blackboard requires Google Picker credentials.
 Get some from https://console.developers.google.com/start/api?id=picker&credential=client_key and add a `picker` key to the `METEOR_SETTINGS` json object in `/etc/codex-common.env`.
+Note that new applicatinos are marked as risky unless their privacy policy gets manually reviewed, and since we're behind basic auth, that's unlikely to happen.
+If you don't get the picker credentials, users will still be able to upload files by following the drive folder link.
 * Scraping twitter requires creating a twitter application at https://app.twitter.com.
 You may want to create a burner twitter account, since you have to give the app read/write access to the twitter account to